 The electrical side of the system allows the user to control inputs on the steering column stalk, as well as regulating the system based off of vehicle speed.
 The speed signal comes from a unit wired to the back of the speedometer.
 The speedometer cable drive input is converted to an electrical signal in the Vehicle Speed Sensor, or VSS.
 This is sent to the Electronic Controller Module, which interprets all the electrical inputs to control the servo to regulate the throttle position during cruise control function.

-Of note for general troubleshooting if none of the fuctions work, or it there is intermittent function: a common failure point is the wire from the control stalk where it passes into the steering column from the stalk.
+Of note for general troubleshooting if none of the fuctions work, or if there is intermittent function: a common failure point is the wire from the control stalk where it passes into the steering column from the stalk.
 As the stalk is moved, the wire can be pinched over and over if it falls into the wrong position.
 This can lead to eventual wire separation and failure.

 Electronic Control Module troubleshooting:

 The brake disengagement switch is attached to the brake pedal bracket.
 It provides both an electrical and vacuum signal for cruise control function.
 The electrical contacts of the switch are closed when the brake pedal is not depressed, and the vacuum vent is closed.
 When the pedal is depressed, the electrical switch contacts open and the vacuum line is vented to atmosphere.
+This venting of the diaphragm of the control unit results in the diaphragm being released and all throttle control by the unit instantly ends regardless of electrical inputs.

 It is a very simple mechanism.
 The vacuum portion merely has a plunger with an o-ring seal attached, which moves into the closed position along with the plunger depression.
 The electrical side is attached to the same plunger and engages the continuity between contacts when the plunger is depressed.
 An internal spring keeps the plunger loaded against the brake pedal to follow its travel.
 The at-rest position of the plunger is fully depressed, which corresponds to when the brake pedal is not depressed.
 I.e., when the brake pedal is not pressed down, the plunger is fully depressed within the switch, the electrical contacts are engaged, and the vacuum vent is closed.